pl3onasm/AADS/algorithms/sorting/README.md

 [^1]: The tilde (~) means that this is the expected complexity: the complexity is not guaranteed,
 but it is the average case complexity.
 The worst case complexity is higher.

-[^2]: If all elements are distinct, each permutation appears on exactly one leaf: $l = n!$.
+[^2]: If all elements are distinct, each permutation appears on exactly one leaf: l = n!.
-If some elements are equal, some permutations appear on more than one leaf: $l > n!$.
+If some elements are equal, some permutations appear on more than one leaf: l > n!.